Rigel2118/pipewire-installation-kit-for-linuxmint/README.md

 # About
 Simple script that configures pipewire with wireplumber, extra libraries (bluetooth audio included) and EasyEffects for audio enthusiasts.
-Tested in Linux Mint Cinnamon 21.2 Vanessa.
+Tested in Linux Mint Cinnamon 21.3 Virginia.

 # Installation
 1. Clone the script into your computer.